nagendraputhane/marvell-openssl-engine/doc/openssl_engine/README.txt

 06.Notes
 =================

   #### 1.Configuring OpenSSL engine using 'openssl.cnf' file

          OpenSSL engine can be configured using OPENSSL CONF FILE. [ref: https://www.openssl.org/docs/man1.1.1/man5/config.html].
 Some parameters that can be configured via conf file are

-         a) 'eal params' for DPDK driver initialisation
+         - 'eal params' for DPDK driver initialisation
-         b) DPDK crypto driver to be used for crypto acceleration
+         - DPDK crypto driver to be used for crypto acceleration
-         c) Number of VFs to be initialised
+         - Number of VFs to be initialised
-         d) Distribution of queues between VFs
+         - Distribution of queues between VFs

        Please refer to sample 'openssl.cnf' provided at /opt/openssl.cnf, for syntatical and semantical information on setting up parameters and